 The sugar scrub recipes here on Beauty Crafter all include an oil.
 Most are made with coconut oil, but a few like my Rose Sugar Scrub Recipe (shown above) feature other beneficial oils, in this case rose hip oil is used along with coconut oil to create a skin nourishing scrub.

 How often should I use a scrub?

-Whichever your preference, be sure not to use your scrub too often – over exfoliating can be damaging to the skin, especially the harsher salt scrubs.
+Whichever your preference, be sure not to use your scrub too often.
+We all want to slough away dead skin cells, but over exfoliating can be damaging to the skin, especially the harsher salt scrubs.
 Stick to 2 – 3 times per week max for a sugar scrub and once a week for salt scrubs.

 Benefits of salt scrubs vs. sugar scrubs

 The exfoliating benefits of scrubs are similar for both types, but there are some differences in the benefits of salt scrubs vs. sugar scrubs.

 Exfoliating is a critical part of any beauty routine – it removes dry skin cells, helps unclog pores, diminishes the appearance or marks left from breakouts, opens ingrown hair follicles, and stimulates blood flow to the skin.
 With increased blood flow to the skin, it’s easier for the cells to regenerate, keeping your glow fresh and healthy.